Neamar/DGraphe/com/greensock/easing/easing_readme.txt

-This readme file applies to all eases in this directory EXCEPT the CustomEase, EaseLookup, and all of the FastEases.
+This readme file applies to all eases in this directory EXCEPT the CustomEase, EaseLookup, SteppedEase, FastEase, and RoughEase.

 ============================================================================================
  Easing Equations